ZionK1/DynamiQK/README.md

 * SparseQKModel

 ## Testing
-To test the code, run the following in a sbt shell:
+To run the included tests, enter the following in a sbt shell:
 ```console
 sbt test
 ```